Vectorworks/developer-scripting/Function Reference/Functions/GetPt.md

 |callback|FUNCTION|Python only!
 A callback function that will be executed when the tool finishes.
 The callback receives the point|

 ## Remarks
-In Python this function will <b>NOT</b> block execution.
+In Python this function will _NOT_ block execution.
 It will execute a callback function with the resulted point.

 [MaKro 6/2018]: ... in a tool consider using VS:vstGetCurrPt2D ...